-- 9.9.
-Torque the bolt/nut at these locations to 15-18 ft/lbs, light wrist tight. - 9.10.
+- 9.11.
 Cycle the clutch pedal by hand and check for freedom of movement.
 There should not be any binding and the pedal stroke freely.
 The rod inside the cylinder may be rotated using the two flat spots on the rod and a 5/16" wrench, or the rod may be rotated by hand; The rod will have some resistance.
+Refer to the previous note on MDL bracket rotation if a binding condition exists.
 DO NOT PRELOAD THE MASTER CYLDINER ROD; doing so will not allow you to bleed the system.
-Rotate the master cylinder rod so the pedal is against the up-stop and tighten the jamb nut against the rod-end, light wrist tight.
+If the above dimension needs to be changed, rotate the master cylinder rod so the pedal is against the up-stop and tighten the jamb nut against the rod-end, light wrist tight. - 9.12.

-9.11.
 Re-check for freedom of movement.
 The pedal should stroke completely to the floor and come against the up-stop.

-- 9.12.
+9.13.
 See above and below pictures.
 Position the master cylinder fittings approximately as shown.
 The banjo fitting is the reservoir port, and the small elbow fitting is the pressure port.
 Do not completely torque at this time but do not leave loose.
-Due to limited access, it would be best to install the line and fitting closest to the pedal hangar first.
-This can be the reservoir or pressure port, depending on how you would like the engine compartment side to appear.
-Note: There is enough line length under the dash the line-ends can be swapped for position at the firewall. - 9.13.
+Due to limited access, it would be best to install one line at a time.
+This can be the reservoir or pressure line, depending on how you would like the engine compartment side to appear.
+Note: There is enough line length under the dash the line-ends can be swapped for inboard or outboard position at the firewall.

+9.14.
 The firewall plate assembly is reversible.
-The O-ring will always install on the black half.
+The O-ring will always be installed on the black half.
 Prior to installing the O-ring... verify the step on the black plate fits in the clutch rod hole and the opening in the firewall is flat.
 Use a round edge file to clean up the opening as necessary.
 Apply a small amount of dielectric grease to hold the O-ring in place.
-Position the inner and outer firewall plates with both bulkhead elbow fittings.
-The elbow ends go under the dash.
-Position the fittings so they are horizontally level to each other and lightly secure the inner elbow fitting only with a jamb nut and temporarily remove the outer elbow fitting.
+Position the inner and outer firewall plates with both bulkhead fittings.
+Position the fittings so they are horizontally level to each other and lightly secure.
+The O-ring may be just inside the firewall hole opening.
+Use silicone sealant to seal the contact surface on the firewall as necessary.